thedavekwon/cardinal/README.md

 ## Functionality

-When the user starts an exercise session on the app, it will display a live graph of their heart rate, start an exercise stopwatch, and begin playback of a playlist tailored to the chosen workout.
-The tracks are picked based on their length and BPM.
+When the user starts an exercise session on the app, the app offers the following features:
+* a real-time graph of their heart rate,
+* start an exercise stopwatch,
+* begin playback of a playlist tailored to the chosen workout which is generated on the fly from their own music library based on the length of the work out and user's goal and their target heart rate.

-## Dependencies
+## Implementation

 This project uses react-native, react-native-elements, react-native-svg, react-native-spotify,  react-navigation, rn-apple-healthkit, d3-shape, and expo.

-Use of the app requires a Spotify account and Apple Watch.
+### How we generate playlists

+We generate playlists based on a pre-defined workout format, which lets us choose tracks based on their length and BPM, such that the flow of the currently playing BPM follows the target BPM for the runner.

+### How we track heart rate

+The rn-apple-healthkit module for react-native lets us access HealthKit data from the end user's Apple Watch, which is updated live  during a workout session with heart rate data.
+We query the Health app on the user's iPhone to obtain a fresh heart rate figure every five seconds.

+### How we play songs from Spotify

+This app uses the react-native-spotify library from GitHub to access Spotify's Player API and play back music based on specified URIs.

 ## Challenges